 I am using Google Forms for the first time.
 I have found its usability is excellent and building the form was quick.

 Brace asserts that the information gathered in surveys is “only as good as the questions that are asked” (Brace, 2019).
 It is not just the questions but the way the questions are positioned that will affect the outcome, as the author of the survey may have basis that will influence how they write.
 Surveys can be affected by two types of error sampling error and non-sampling error.
 The questionnaire should be structured to give respondent the opportunity to provide the most accurate information they can.
 (Brace, 2019)

 As I have limited time and a limited number of respondents the survey might be open to sampling error that will have to be accepted.
-To lessen non-sampling error I will be focusing on following best practices outlined bu Brace:
+To lessen non-sampling errors I will be focusing on following best practices outlined by Brace (Brace, 2019).

 My questionnaire objectives are to understand how people experience and engage with music events, how they record and recall the events, and what makes these experiences special.
 The ultimate goal is to use the data to inform the design of our digital immersive experience.
 The questions are presented in a consistent format.
 I used the read back feature in Word to check how the questions sound and if they make sense, additionally I asked the team to review which provided different perspectives.
 I then asked by Husband to do UAT on the form and corrected issues based on his feedback.
 I started the questionnaire by asking the respondence to recall an experience to make them feel engaged with the topic.
 I used some open ended questions to access the creativity of the consumer.

 I used a Stamford University research template to develop the informed consent at the start of the form.

 Analysis of the data